Cost of Living Comparison Between Bolivia and Canada Cost of Living Comparison Between Bolivia and Canada

 Monthly Cost of Living

-Bolivia is roughly 76% cheaper than Canada on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Bolivia is roughly 76% lower than in Canada on average – the gap runs across housing, groceries, transport, and services.

 Currency